-To complete the form, you will need to know your Cost of Attendance and your total financial aid package (estimated financial assistance).
-If you receive financial aid, this information can be found on your financial aid Award Notice in Wolverine Access.
-(For instructions on how to view your Award Notice, see the Award Notification page.)
+To complete the form, you will need to know your Cost of Attendance and your total financial aid offer.
+If you receive financial aid, this information can be found on your Award Notice in Wolverine Access.
+(For more about viewing your Award Notice, see the Award Notification page.)

-Cost of Attendance can be found at the top of your Award Notice and your total financial aid package (estimated financial assistance) in the sections at the bottom.
-To get your total financial aid figure, you must tally the aid awarded in each section (Gift Aid, Work-Study, Loans and Other).
+Cost of Attendance can be found at the top of your Award Notice and your total financial aid offer in the sections at the bottom (To get the total figure, you must tally the aid awarded in each section including Gift Aid, Work-Study, Loans and Other).

-If you are not receiving financial aid, find your cost of attendance using our Cost of Attendance page.
+If you are not receiving financial aid, find your cost of attendance using figures on the Cost of Attendance page.

-If you are considering borrowing through a private lender, we encourage you to:
+If you are considering borrowing through a private lender, we encourage you to first:

-- Be sure you have exhausted all other possible sources of financial aid, including federal loans, first.
+- Exhaust all other possible sources of financial aid first, including federal loans.

 - Reduce your expenses and borrow only what you need.

-- Ask questions and compare the rates and terms offered by different lenders.
-(See the Project on Student Debt's list of questions to ask about private loans and student loan shopping tips.)
+- Ask questions and compare rates and terms offered by different lenders.

 If you pursue a private loan, apply directly through the selected lender.
 You are free to choose any lender you wish and the university will certify any application.
 The following list represents lenders who provided 10 or more loans to University of Michigan students according to a recent analysis of loans for the 2013-2014 year.
 This list is reviewed periodically and can be changed at any time.
 The University does not have relationships or agreements with any of the lenders listed here.

 *Wells Fargo and Citizens Bank do not require international students to have a Social Security number prior to applying for a private education loan

-The university adheres to a Code of Conduct for Student Loans that prohibits inducements by private lenders.
-To compare the terms of loans you are considering (and to compare private loans with federal PLUS Loans, see the College Board's Loan Comparison Calculator.
+The university adheres to a Code of Conduct for Student Loans that prohibits inducements or incentives by private lenders.
+To compare the terms of loans you are considering (and to compare private loans with federal PLUS Loans) see the College Board's Loan Comparison Calculator.

 A Caution to Private Loan Borrowers